Rule Number 1: AA/NA Attendance and Sponsorship

 Rule Number 12: Dress Code and Personal Hygiene

 ALL residents MUST be properly dressed in public areas (which include the first floor, the deck, the dining room and the hallways).
 Being properly dressed means wearing shirts, pants or shorts and shoes.
 Nudity is NOT allowed.
 Residents MUST be covered at all times, except when changing clothes in their room.
-Tank tops and pajamas (or hospital scrubs) are NOT allowed in the dining room.
+Tank tops and pajamas or hospital scrubs are NOT allowed in the dining room.
 Tank top undershirts or “wife beaters” are NOT PERMITTED in any public area.

 Residents are NOT PERMITTED to wear clothing that depicts ALCOHOL/DRUG USE, DRUG PARAPHERNALIA, OR PROMOTES OR CONTAINS THE NAMES OR LOGOS OF BARS OR ALCOHOLIC BEVERAGES.

 Residents are REQUIRED to shower daily and maintain personal hygiene.
 New residents may request a hygiene pack from the front desk.
 When available, financial assistance for laundry services may be requested with the desk staff.